Ned Colletti: Combined career as AGM and GM

 Colletti was a top front office executive – either an assistant general manager (AGM) or general manager (GM) – continuously from 1997 until 2014 with two clubs, the San Francisco Giants and Los Angeles Dodgers.
 Only five other GMs served continuously, either as an AGM or a GM, from 1997–2014.
-Of the six GMs who served continuously for the past 18 seasons as assistant general manager or general manager, only Brian Cashman of the New York Yankees had a higher winning percentage.
+Of the six GMs who served continuously for those 18 seasons as assistant general manager or general manager, only Brian Cashman of the New York Yankees had a higher winning percentage.

 In his last 24 seasons as an executive, Colletti built or helped to build teams that qualified for the postseason 15 times (with five other teams eliminated in the final game or two of the season), made 7 NLCS appearances, and appeared in four World Series, winning one World Series with a combined record of 2124-1701 (423 games over .500).
 During his time with the Dodgers, he and his staff drafted or signed players who won 3 Cy Young Awards, plus three runners-up; 2 Most Valuable Player Awards, plus one runner-up; two National League Rookies of the Year, two NLCS Most Valuable Players and one World Series Most Valuable Player.

 San Jose Sharks

 On September 6, 2019, the San Jose Sharks announced Colletti would join the team as a scout at the National Hockey League and American Hockey League levels.
+Besides pro scouting, Colletti assists the coaching staffs with player and people development.

+Teaching career at Pepperdine University

+Colletti began teaching at Pepperdine University during the spring semester of 2017 and has taught more than 20 semesters of Sports Administration/ Leadership classes, including four semesters in the school's London, England program.
+The classes center on leadership and culture building in sports; the globalization of sport; sports and the media; and sport contract and trade negotiations.

+After graduating from high school, Colletti was not accepted at any four-year universities; lacking the grades and the finances to attend.